SINTEF/dlite/README.md

   return 0;
 }
 ```
+Now run the python file and it would create a homes.json file, which contains an entity information.
+Use the UUID of the entity from the homes.json file, and update the url variable in the homes.c file.

 Since we are using `dlite_instance_load_url()` to load the instance,
 you must link to dlite when compiling this program.
 Assuming you are